From Jesse Thorn of The Sound of Young America and PRX

 Fees

-There are 10 hours of content for the WTF limited series.
+There are 10 season one episodes (from 2011, but evergreen) and six new episodes of the WTF limited series.
 WTF is being offered for broadcast at the default PRX point rate.
 Just look in the upper right corner of the piece page for the point fee.

 Not sure how many points left in your station account?
 Check your station's My PRX page.

 Need more points to get WTF?
-Contact John Barth at prxmembership at prx dot org.
+Just shout.

 Content Advisory